-In addition to regular salary, any regular full-time employee who is required to work on a regular holiday shall have the option of being compensated for the hours worked on such holiday by: (1) cash payment at the rate of one and one-half (1-1/2) times such employee's hourly base
+In addition to regular salary, any regular full-time employee who is required to work on a regular holiday shall have the option of being compensated for the hours worked on such holiday by: (1) cash payment at the rate of one and one-half (1-1/2) times such employee's hourly base salary, or (2) the accumulation of regular holiday time at the rate of one and one-half (1-1/2) hours for each hour worked.

-Any regular full-time employee whose regularly scheduled day off falls on a regular holiday shall have the option to accrue eight (8) hours of regular holiday time, or receive cash payment of eight (8) hours of regular holiday time.
+Any regular full-time employee whose regularly scheduled day off falls on a regular holiday shall have the option to accrue eight (8) hours of regular holiday time or receive cash payment of eight (8) hours of regular holiday time.

-3.4.2.2 Regular Holiday Compensation - Part-time Employees
+3.4.2.2 Regular Holiday Compensation - Part-Time Employees

-In addition to regular salary, part-time employees who are scheduled to work and work on a regular holiday will receive cash payment at the rate of one and one-half (1-1/2) times such employee's hourly base salary for each hour worked.
+In addition to regular salary, part-time employees who are scheduled to work and work on a regular holiday will receive cash payment at the rate of one and one-half $(1 \frac{1}{2})$ times such employee's hourly base salary for each hour worked.

-3.4.2.3 Regular Holiday Compensation - Part-time Employees (Health Care Professionals)
+3.4.2.3 Regular Holiday Compensation - Part-Time Employees (Health Care Professionals)